Trains from Milan

 And these are mountains in Italy between Oulx and Turin.
 Courtesy of www.discoverbyrail.com.

-Option 3, Milan to Paris via the Bernina Express & Swiss Alps from €76 - much slower, but the ultimate scenic option
+Option 3, Milan to Paris via the Bernina Express & Swiss Alps from €76 - much slower, but the ultimate scenic ride

-This journey is longer and costs a bit more, but it will be a highlight of your whole trip.
-If time isn't pressing and you want the ultimate train ride through the Alps, I'd recommend this option!
-If you need convincing, watch the video!
+This journey is longer and costs a bit more, but it will be a highlight of your trip.
+If you want the ultimate train ride through the Alps this is it!
+If you still need convincing, watch the video.

 First class seats Bernina Express panormaic cars